ni-chiu/cse15l-lab-reports/lab-report-3-week-6.md

 ![copyingWholeDirectory](images\copyingWholeDirectory.png)

 ### Logging in, Compiling, and Running the Tests for the Repository
+After copying the directory over, we can now change our directory to the newly copied directory, compile files, and run tests.
 This portion of testing was run through remote access through VSCode which is why there is no `ssh ieng6` command.
-We ca

 ![remoteTesting](images\remoteTesting.png)